matuzo/HTMHell/hell/adventcalendar/2025/13/index.md

   </details>
 </section>

 Let's look at a more complicated case.
-Instead of just the way to display the formula, let's see how to actually prove it and how that will be announced by screen readers.
+Instead of just displaying the formula, let's see how to actually prove it and how screen readers will announce it.

 ```html
 <math display="block">